richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_cloud.md

         }
 ```
  - You must login to terraform cloud using `terraform login`.
-	- This places a credentials file locally on your machine so that you do not need to perform this step moving forward - it can be found `C:\Users\username\AppData\Roaming\terraform.d\credentials.tfrc.json`.
+	- This places a credentials file locally on your machine so that you do not need to perform this step moving forward - it can be found here: `C:\Users\username\AppData\Roaming\terraform.d\credentials.tfrc.json`.
 - `terraform init` will result in a prompt to ask if you would like to migrate the local state to a terraform cloud workspace:

 ```
 Do you wish to proceed?
   As part of migrating to Terraform Cloud, Terraform can optionally copy your current workspace state to the configured Terraform Cloud workspace.

   Answer "yes" to copy the latest state snapshot to the configured Terraform Cloud workspace.

   Answer "no" to ignore the existing state and just activate the configured Terraform Cloud workspace with its existing state, if any.

   Should Terraform migrate your existing state?